Flightyx/Untis-To-Google-Calender/README.md

        pip install webuntis python-dotenv google-auth-oauthlib google-api-python-client

   2. Get Code
-     - Download the main.py from this repository and move it to your working directory ( Untis-To-Calender )
+     - Download the main.py and the .env from this repository and move them to your working directory ( Untis-To-Calender )
+     - Open the .env file.
+There you will see 'SERVER','USERNAME','PASSWORD' and 'SCHOOL'.
+You will need to fill in your credentials as following:
+       SERVER='' (when you go on the WebUntis Webpage, after you selected your school, the URL in the top bar will change. you just copy that URL without any subdirectories or https:// (this could look like this: gym-neue-os.webuntis.com))
+       USERNAME='' (Your WebUntis login Username (For Examle: Freimann.Udo)) PASSWORD='' (Your WebUntis login Password)
+       SCHOOL='' (Usualy this is the same as SERVER but without .webuntis.com (For example: gym-neue-os))

   3. Get Google API Key ( hardest part, you may want to ask AI for this one )
      - Go to the [Google Cloud Console](https://console.cloud.google.com/).